 But I’m like… Why not?
 I’m inspired to write it, so write this I must.
 I may not be 100% qualified, but perhaps my knowledge is qualified.
 I guess that is always up for debate.
 However these principles I am confident will ALWAYS work when followed and believed in from the top down.
 Yes, Always.

 Can one unique, blessed, inspired coach that has a commitment to excellence and a microscope on the current team as well as the telescope on the future turn it around?
 Of course.
 Obviously.
 But friends, that is like hoping for a winning lottery ticket.
-“What we really need is a person with tons of leadership skills, CEO skills, communications skills, and enough basketball knowledge to build a library around with a commitment on the short term, but also an eye for decades to build this program the right way.
+“What we really need is a person with tons of leadership skills, CEO skills, communications skills, and enough basketball knowledge to build a library on his skills all wrapped around a commitment on the short term, but also an eye for decades to build this program the right way.
 The kids and parents must all love her/him as well.
 That person.”
-Ok… it MIGHT HAPPEN but let’s be real would THAT PERSON come to OUR TOWN… probably NOT!
+Ok… it MIGHT HAPPEN but let’s be real would THAT PERSON come to OUR TOWN?… probably NOT!

 So what?
 There is still a path…the 10 commandments of program development.
 Maybe this post helps us, if not us, maybe some other program.
 A great program is successful, both in wins, but also in making better people!
 A person proud of their school, their program for instance is NOT GOING TO SHOOT UP THE SCHOOL.
 An extreme example for sure, but yet, you are reading this because I assume you agree… sports can and should change the world for the better when done right!